Rev Prof Kenneth Ross

 Gillian has been committed to working in international development throughout her career.
 She has a Masters in Development Studies and has specialised in programmatic work, alongside policy, research and funding, previously working for VMM, SCIAF and the Big Lottery Fund.

-Gillian is currently Head of Programmes: Policy, Research and Funding with Mary's Meals and has played a key role in the strategic growth and development of Mary’s Meals' large-scale school feeding programme in Malawi since joining the organisation in 2010.
+Gillian is currently Director of Strategic Partnerships and Policy with Mary's Meals and has played a key role in the strategic growth and development of Mary’s Meals' large-scale school feeding programme in Malawi since joining the organisation in 2010.

 She is passionate about supporting organisations working to improve the lives of vulnerable people living in Malawi and believes that the Scotland Malawi Partnership has an important role to play in mobilising Scottish and Malawian civic society to have the greatest possible impact towards this goal.